vhildebrand/HeartwoodRivals/SprintPlan.md

 Backend: Store reflections back into the memory stream.

-Deliverable: An agent can generate insights like "I seem to be spending a lot of time at the library" and use this reflection in future decisions.
+Deliverable: An agent can generate dockinsights like "I seem to be spending a lot of time at the library" and use this reflection in future decisions.

 Sprint 6: The Strategic Agent (Metacognition)